MATTHEW KALLIMAN'S WEBSITE

 Light Divided From Darkness

-Just as God divided light from darkness on the first day of creation (Genesis 1:3-5), He divided His Way from Satan's way on the First Millennial Day of human history by casting Adam and Eve out of the garden of Eden and cutting them off from His presence after they had chosen to follow Satan.
+Just as God divided light from darkness on the first day of Creation (Genesis 1:3-5), He divided His Way from Satan's way on the First Millennial Day of human history by casting Adam and Eve out of the garden of Eden and cutting them off from His presence after they had chosen to follow Satan.
 God does not tolerate rebellion (Genesis 3:22-24; I Corinthians 10:21).

 Adam and Eve became the parents of the entire human race (Genesis 1:28; 3:20; 5:1-2, 4).
-Their descendants have been separated from God for nearly 6,000 years (Isaiah 59:2; Ephesians 2:1-3, 11-13; 4:17-19).
+The majority of their descendants (except for a relatively few Saints whom God has been preparing for eternal life down through history), have been separated from God for nearly 6,000 years (Isaiah 59:2; Ephesians 2:1-3, 11-13; 4:17-19).
 Satan has been "holding the world captive" in a mental prison of spiritual darkness to this day (Isaiah 42:7; 61:1; Luke 4:18; II Corinthians 4:4; Ephesians 6:10-12).
-The creation was subjected to futility (Romans 8:20).
-Human civilization became rooted in the tree of knowledge of good and evil, was built on a foundation of sand and is destined to crumble and fall (Matthew 7:17-19, 26-27; 24:3; I John 2:15-17).
+The Creation was subjected to futility (Romans 8:20).
+God's Plan of Salvation for Mankind

-Just as God divided light from darkness on the first day of creation (Genesis 1:3-5), He divided His Way from Satan's way on the First Millennial Day of human history by casting Adam and Eve out of the garden of Eden and cutting them off from His presence after they had chosen to follow Satan.
+Just as God divided light from darkness on the first day of Creation (Genesis 1:3-5), He divided His Way from Satan's way on the First Millennial Day of human history by casting Adam and Eve out of the garden of Eden and cutting them off from His presence after they had chosen to follow Satan.
 God does not tolerate rebellion (Genesis 3:22-24; I Corinthians 10:21).

 Adam and Eve became the parents of the entire human race (Genesis 1:28; 3:20; 5:1-2, 4).
-Their descendants have been separated from God for nearly 6,000 years (Isaiah 59:2; Ephesians 2:1-3, 11-13; 4:17-19).
+The majority of their descendants (except for a relatively few Saints whom God has been preparing for eternal life down through history), have been separated from God for nearly 6,000 years (Isaiah 59:2; Ephesians 2:1-3, 11-13; 4:17-19).
 Satan has been "holding the world captive" in a mental prison of spiritual darkness to this day (Isaiah 42:7; 61:1; Luke 4:18; II Corinthians 4:4; Ephesians 6:10-12).
-The creation was subjected to futility (Romans 8:20).
-Human civilization became rooted in the tree of knowledge of good and evil, was built on a foundation of sand and is destined to crumble and fall (Matthew 7:17-19, 26-27; 24:3; I John 2:15-17).
+The Creation was subjected to futility (Romans 8:20).
+God's Plan of Salvation for Mankind

 Sin Spreads Like Leaven

-At the time of creation,
+At the time of Creation,

-At the time of creation,
+At the time of Creation,

 "God saw everything that He had made, and indeed it was very good."